PeterEB/coap-shepherd/README.md

 <a name="Usage"></a>
 ## 4. Usage

-The following example starts a Server and opens permitJoin for devices to join in:
+This example shows how to start a server and allow devices to join the network for 300 seconds after the server is ready:

 ```js
 var cserver = require('coap-shepherd');